Moustapha Mbow

-Mamadou Moustapha Mbow (born 8 March 2000) is a Senegalese professional footballer who plays as a centre-back for club Paris FC.
+Mamadou Moustapha Mbow (born 8 March 2000) is a Senegalese professional footballer who plays as a centre-back for club Paris FC and the Senegal national team.

 Club career

 Mbow began playing football with the Senegalese football school Birane Ly, before moving to the academy Darou Salam in 2011.
 He signed a four-year contract with Reims on 16 January 2019.
 He made his professional debut with Reims in a 1–1 Ligue 1 tie with Marseille on 22 December 2021.
 On 27 January 2022, he signed a six-month loan deal with Nîmes in the Ligue 2.

 On 1 September 2022, Mbow moved on a new loan to Seraing in the Belgian Pro League.

 On 20 July 2023, Mbow signed a three-year contract with Paris FC.

 International career

 Mbow is a youth international for Senegal, having represented the Senegal U20s at the 2019 U-20 Africa Cup of Nations.

 Personal life

 His brothers Pape M'Bow and Moussa M'Bow were also professional footballers.